jasminsanchezz/azure-network-protocols/README.md

 <img width="485" alt="Screen Shot 2025-02-20 at 11 42 14 PM" src="https://github.com/user-attachments/assets/29efc97d-fdd7-43f4-8853-f41fdff22f12" />

 <p>
-Log into user desktop as (new forest)\(lab user name) Open system properties
+Log into user desktop as x.com\xuser name.
+Then, open system properties.
 Click “Remote Desktop” and allow “domain users” access to remote desktop
 </p>

 <img width="557" alt="Screen Shot 2025-02-20 at 11 40 51 PM" src="https://github.com/user-attachments/assets/8a6f5936-5cf8-4b5d-a0c5-637fdefa34a1" />

-Login to DC-1 as jane_admin
-Open PowerShell_ise as an administrator
-Create a new File and paste the contents of the script into it Then you will see additional users.
+Login to DC-1 as admin created.
+Open PowerShell as an administrator Create a new File and paste the contents of the script into it Then you will see additional users.
 </p>